 To achieve productive collaboration, here are some observations that can avoid a potential conflict between the product and sales team.

-- Do Product and Sales teams have a weekly or monthly meeting – discussing overall progress?
+Do Product and Sales teams have a weekly or monthly meeting – to discuss overall progress?

 To keep both sides on the same page regarding objectives and goals, there must be collaboration.
 Poor communication can lead to a loss in revenue and internal conflict that can easily be avoided.

 As claimed by Pragmatic Marketing Survey on Product Management and Marketing, there are several pitfalls for a product manager in order to keep up with sales team proposals:

 46% of Product managers' concern is about the sales team requesting customized sales tools on an account-by-account basis